Hovercraft: Early efforts

 In 1931, Finnish aero engineer Toivo J. Kaario began designing a developed version of a vessel using an air cushion and built a prototype Pintaliitäjä ('Surface Glider'), in 1937.
 His design included the modern features of a lift engine blowing air into a flexible envelope for lift.
 Kaario's efforts were followed closely in the Soviet Union by Vladimir Levkov, who returned to the solid-sided design of the Versuchsgleitboot.
 Levkov designed and built a number of similar craft during the 1930s, and his L-5 fast-attack boat reached 70 kn in testing.
 However, the start of World War II put an end to his development work.

 During World War II, an American engineer, Charles Fletcher, invented a walled air cushion vehicle, the Glidemobile.
-Because the project was classified by the U.S. government, Fletcher could not file a patent.
+Because the project was classified by the US government, Fletcher could not file a patent.